 will create “a new heavens and a new earth in which righteousness

 dwells” (2Pet 3-13).
-Most people interpret that is devoid of sin and
+Most people interpret that as devoid of sin and

-sinners; while that holds true, still more God will inhabit the elements
+sinners; while that holds true, God will inhabit the elements

-themselves in the new creation, infusing Himself into matter.
-He will be present everywhere in ways that we
+themselves in the new creation, infusing Himself into the particles of matter.
+He will be present everywhere in ways we

 cannot even imagine, causing all things to be alive.
 In other words, He will do

-away with the inertness of matter and animate it with Himself.
+away with the inertness of matter, animating it with Himself.
+Inertness,

 (37b) Judgment >>